amaduasko/password-checker/README.md

  Python password checker script

  ## Are you sure that your are using a safe password ?
-  Anyway checking if you're right or wrong wont hurt your password :)
+  Anyway checking if you're right or wrong won't hurt your password :)

  ## script usage :